Policies - Sustainable Australia Party

 Policy: Prioritise trust, transparency and democracy in governance, particularly to help stop corruption.

-Includes: More transparent reporting of political lobbying and all financial contributions More
+Key policy methods: More transparent reporting of political lobbying and all financial contributions | Remove unfair barriers to registration and public funding for minor party and independent candidates

 The Arts